-Corporate Secretary
+Group Corporate Secretary

-The Board is supported by the Corporate Secretary, who provides professional and administrative support to the General Assembly, the Board, its Committees and members.
-The Corporate Secretary also assumes the responsibilities of the Corporate Governance Officer, and in this context supports the processes of performance evaluation for the Board, the Board Committees, and individual Directors as well as the process of access to independent advice and other relevant issues.
-The appointment of the Corporate Secretary is subject to the approval of the Board.
+The Board is supported by the Group Corporate Secretary, who provides professional and administrative support to the General Assembly, the Board, its Committees and members.
+The Group Corporate Secretary also assumes the responsibilities of the Group Corporate Governance Officer, and in this context supports the processes of performance evaluation for the Board, the Board Committees, and individual Directors as well as the process of access to independent advice and other relevant issues on a Group level.
+The appointment of the Group Corporate Secretary is subject to the approval of the Board.

-BBK's Corporate Secretary is Ahmed A. Qudoos Ahmed, who joined the Bank in 2009.
-His qualifications include a BSc in Engineering from the University of Bahrain in 1996, and he has since attended many Advance training programmes in corporate governance both in Bahrain and abroad, accumulating over 19 years of experience in the financial sector.
+BBK's Group Corporate Secretary is Ahmed A. Qudoos Ahmed, who joined the Bank in 2009.
+His qualifications include a BSc in Engineering from the University of Bahrain in 1996, he is qualified in Board Secretarial practices from George Washington University and he has attended many advance training programmes in corporate governance both in Bahrain and abroad, accumulating over 21 years of experience in the financial sector.